AbnerErnaniADSFatec/sample-assessment-data-science/README.md

 jupyter lab
 ~~~

 With the dependencies installed it is possible to run the Jupyter notebook environment and also possible to run the _scripts_ present in this repository.
-This apprach is based on two `Jupyter Notebooks` as you see below:
+This approach is based on two `Jupyter Notebooks` as you see below:

  - The notebook for image pre-processing and download for creation of data cube using Python programming language: [Jupyter Notebook for Image Pre-Processing](./ImageProcessingSER413TrabalhoFinalAbnerAnjos.ipynb);
  - The notebook for creation of data cube and analysis and classification land use and land cover using the R programming language: [Jupyter Notebook for a Sample Analysis and Classification](./DataScienceCAP394TrabalhoFinalAbnerAnjos.ipynb).